Colorado State vs. Wyoming NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Colorado State and its opponents have gone over the current 40.5-point total in five of seven games (71.4%) this season.
+- Colorado State has combined with its opponents to score more than 40.5 points in five of seven games this season.

+- Wyoming and its opponents have combined to score more than 40.5 points in four of seven games this season.

-- The combined points per game average of the two teams, 45.9, is 5.4 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 45.9, is 5.4 points above Saturday's over/under.

-- This contest's over/under is 2.8 points under the 43.3 these two squads combine to give up per game in 2021.
+- This contest's over/under is 2.8 points fewer than the 43.3 these two squads combine to give up per game in 2021.

-- The Rams and their opponents have scored an average of 50.6 points per game in 2021, 10.1 more than Saturday's total.
+- Rams games this season feature an average total of 50.6 points, a number 10.1 points higher than Saturday's over/under.

-- The 47.4 PPG average total in Cowboys games this season is 6.9 points more than this game's over/under.

 Colorado State Stats and Trends

-- Colorado State has played eight games, with four wins against the spread.
+- In Colorado State's eight games this season, it has four wins against the spread.

 - The Rams have covered the spread twice this season when favored by 3.5 points or more (in three chances).

-- Colorado State's games this year have gone over the total in one out of seven opportunities (14.3%).

-- The Rams score 23.9 points per game, comparable to the 21.9 per matchup the Cowboys allow.

-- Colorado State is 3-1 against the spread and 3-2 overall in games when it puts up more than 21.9 points.
+- Colorado State is 3-1 against the spread and 3-2 overall this season when the team puts up more than 21.9 points.

-- In games that Colorado State totals over 320.8 yards, the team is 2-3 against the spread and 2-4 overall.
+- Colorado State is 2-3 against the spread and 2-4 overall when the team churns out over 320.8 yards.

 - This year, the Rams have seven turnovers, two fewer than the Cowboys have takeaways (9).